-"any act of gender based violence that results in, or is likely to result in, physical, sexual, or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life".
+"any act of gender-based violence that results in, or is likely to result in, physical, sexual, or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life".2

-It encompasses, but is not limited to, "physical, sexual and psychological violence occurring in the family, including battering, sexual abuse of female children in the household, dowry related violence, marital rape, female genital mutilation and other traditional practices harmful to women, non-spousal violence and violence related to exploitation; physical, sexual and psychological violence occurring within the general community, including rape, sexual abuse, sexual harassment and intimidation at work, in educational institutions and elsewhere; trafficking in women and forced prostitution; and physical, sexual and psychological violence perpetrated or condoned by the state, wherever it occurs.3
+It encompasses, but is not limited to, "physical, sexual and psychological violence occurring in the family, including battering, sexual abuse of female children in the household, dowry related violence, marital rape, female genital mutilation and other traditional practices harmful to women, non-spousal violence and violence related to exploitation; physical, sexual and psychological violence occurring within the general community, including rape, sexual abuse, sexual harassment and intimidation at work, in educational institutions and elsewhere; trafficking in women and forced prostitution; and physical, sexual and psychological violence perpetrated or condoned by the state, wherever it occurs.3 "

-GBV can also refer to other forms of violence beyond VAWG - particularly some forms of violence perpetrated against men and boys and gender-based violence against members of marginalized groups in the community.
-The 2015 IASC guidelines set forth the following definitions:
+GBV can also refer to other forms of violence beyond VAWG particularly some forms of violence perpetrated against men and boys and gender-based violence against members of marginalized groups in the community.
+The 2015 IASC guidelines set forth the following definitions: 4

-Violence against men and boys: The term 'gender-based violence' is also increasingly used by some actors to highlight the gendered dimensions of certain forms of violence against men and boys-particularly some forms of sexual violence committed with the explicit purpose of reinforcing gender inequitable norms of masculinity and femininity (e.g. sexual violence committed in armed conflict aimed at emasculating or feminizing the enemy).
+Violence against men and boys: The term 'gender-based violence' is also increasingly used by some actors to highlight the gendered dimensions of certain forms of violence against men and boys - particularly some forms of sexual violence committed with the explicit purpose of reinforcing gender inequitable norms of masculinity and femininity (e.g. sexual violence committed in armed conflict aimed at emasculating or feminizing the enemy).

 This violence against males is based on socially constructed ideas of what it means to be a man and exercise male power.
 It is used by men (and in rare cases by women) to cause harm to other males.

-As with violence against women and girls, this violence is often under-reported due to issues of stigma for the survivor-in this case associated with norms of masculinity..."4
+As with VAWG, this violence is often under-reported due to issues of stigma for the survivor - in this case associated with norms of masculinity.

-Violence against other marginalized populations: The term 'gender-based violence' is also used by some actors to describe violence perpetrated against lesbian, gay, bisexual, transgender and intersex (LGBTI) persons that is, according to OHCHR, "driven by a desire to punish those seen as defying gender norms".
+Violence against other marginalized populations: The term 'gender-based violence' is also used by some actors to describe violence perpetrated against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons in order to punish those defying gender norms.